cornfields/LdapRelayScan/README.md

+This fork of LdapRelayScan introduces several enhancements and refinements to improve functionality, usability, and maintainability.
+Key updates include:

+#### Improved TLS Handling for LDAPS Handshake
+Replaced the outdated ssl.wrap_socket method with a more robust ssl.SSLContext approach for better TLS handshake reliability.

+#### Refactored LDAPS Channel Binding Miscalculation
+Simplified the miscalculated "Channel Bindings" AV pair in Type 3 NTLM messages for better readability and performance.

+#### Added Domain Specification Option (-d/--domain)
+Allows users to manually specify a domain instead of relying solely on automatic discovery.

+#### Introduced Single DC Targeting (-target)
+Enables checking a specific Domain Controller instead of all discovered DCs.

+#### Code Cleanup & Optimizations
+Removed redundant exit() calls.
+Standardized exception handling for better error reporting.
+Streamlined bind() logic to improve readability and reduce unnecessary conditions.

 # LDAP Relay Scan
 A tool to check Domain Controllers for LDAP server protections regarding the relay of NTLM authentication.
 If you're interested in the specifics of the error-based enumeration, see [below](https://github.com/zyn3rgy/LdapRelayScan#error-based-enumeration-specifics).
 For details regarding what can be done when you identify a lack of LDAP protections, see the [references section](https://github.com/zyn3rgy/LdapRelayScan#references).